Changes at the Chorizo Chronicles – your favorite expat blog

 Time is money.

 And time spent in transport is time that nobody is paying you for.
 So I hope, also, to eliminate several hours a week in transport with this move.
 Which will allow me to do other more important and productive things.
 Things like write more books or make more videos.
-I
+You know.
+Things that earn me money.

-‘m actually pretty happy that I look less and less like a zombie on video these days.
-I’m still not extremely charismatic, but give me some time–I will be!
+I’m actually pretty happy that I look less and less like a zombie on video these days.
+I’m still not extremely charismatic, but give me some time – I will be!

 My new marketing blog